navant/navant.github.io/content/posts/dbt.md

 ## DBT Cloud: Key Considerations

-Before diving into DBT Cloud, here are some pivotal aspects you need to mull over:
+Before diving into DBT Cloud, here are some key aspects you need to consider:

 - **Database Connectivity:** Ensure DBT Cloud can interface with your data platform.
 For platforms like AWS Redshift or S3, the connection might necessitate a bastion host.
 [Learn more](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb).
 - **Production Deployment:** DBT Cloud requires your data warehouse's production deployment credentials for a seamless transition to production.